 “I've seen you.
 I've seen how sad you are on twitter.
 I always thought we could have been sad together.
 Or we could have been happy like you are on Instagram.
 Have you noticed that I like your pictures sometimes?”

-I looked up, to hear what she had to say about all this madness.
+The tourists and pigeons that were everywhere weren't constrained by a lunch break.
+They ambled around, avoiding each other, aimlessly searching for food.
+I looked up, to hear what she had to say about my madness.
 But she wasn't there.
 Because she never was.
 And neither was I. Because I was on the way back to my desk.